djredflame/redflame-colorizer/README.md

 ## 🎯 What It Does

-When you drop the device into your Live Set, it immediately scans all existing tracks and applies a color scheme based on their names.
+When you drop the device into your Live Set, it immediately scans all existing tracks and clips, and applies a color scheme based on their names.
 For example:

 - `kick`, `snare`, `perc` → red
 - `bass`, `sub` → green